danpjordan/minesweeper/README.md

 # minesweeper
-Minesweeper game using Python3 and Pygame
+Minesweeper using Python3 and Pygame